Jacob-AR-06/discordjs-modmail-bot/readme.md

 ```

 If you remove one of the items / give them the wrong value, the bot might crash.
-When transcripts are enabled you should have `.net runtime` installed on your pc, you must have a folder inside the main bot folder called "transcriptor" with the [discordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) program inside it, otherwise it won't work.
+When transcripts are enabled you should have `.net runtime` installed on your pc, you must have a folder inside the main bot folder called "chatExporter" with the [discordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) program inside it, otherwise it won't work.
 For more information about it please check [this](https://github.com/Tyrrrz/DiscordChatExporter/wiki).
 I am **not** responsable for any issues regarding the transcriptor part.

 In order to run the bot you need to have [NodeJS](https://nodejs.org/en/), I recommend using the 14.x version.
 To run the bot open your terminal, go to the correct directory and type `yarn run start / npm run start`, this will make a build and start the bot.
 After that, your done!
 Bot should be running without problems, yay 🎉.